Private Matchings and Allocations: Introduction

-While our approximate equilibrium achieves good approximation to the optimal welfare at the expense of certain incentive properties, our work is closely related to recent work on privately computing various kinds of equilibrium in games (e.g., correlated equilibrium \citep{kearns-largegame}, Nash equilibrium \citep{RR13}, and minmax equilibrium \citep{HRU13}).
-These works belong to a growing literature studying the interface of game theory and differential privacy; for a recent survey, see \citet{PR13}.
+While our algorithm achieves good approximation to the optimal welfare at the expense of certain incentive properties, our work is closely related to recent work on privately computing various kinds of equilibrium in games (e.g., correlated equilibrium \citep{kearns-largegame}, Nash equilibrium \citep{RR13}, and minmax equilibrium \citep{HRU13}).
+These works belong to a growing literature studying the interface of game theory and differential privacy; \citet{PR13} provide a recent survey.